Ikaay1/lendsqr/README.md

 5. Open running application

    ```
-   http://localhost:3000/ or the specified url from the terminal
+   http://localhost:3000/ or the specified url from the terminal for the login page
+   http://localhost:3000/users for the users page
    ```

 ## Testing